aronwk-aaron/ppa-2-sw-testing-qa-spring-2018-team-1/README.md

 ### `requirements.txt`

-Requirement file for python, lets us install all fo our dependencies quickly and easily.
+Requirement file for python, lets us install all of our dependencies quickly and easily.
-Travis and Google App Engine use this to install python dependiences on them.
+Travis and Google App Engine use this to install python dependencies on them.

 ### `setup.py`